frontenddogma/web-development-glossary/manuscript/v.md

 : @@

 Visual Basic for Applications
-: An implementation of Microsoft's event-driven programming language Visual Basic 6, which was declared legacy in 2008, and its associated integrated development environment (IDE).
+: An implementation of Microsoft’s event-driven programming language Visual Basic 6, which was declared legacy in 2008, and its associated integrated development environment (IDE).
 Although pre-.NET Visual Basic is no longer supported or updated by Microsoft, the VBA programming language was upgraded in 2010 with the introduction of Visual Basic for Applications 7 in Microsoft Office applications.
 Visual Basic for Applications enables building user-defined functions (UDFs), automating processes, and accessing Windows API and other low-level functionality through dynamic-link libraries (DLLs).
-It supersedes and expands on the abilities of earlier application-specific macro programming languages such as Word's WordBASIC.
+It supersedes and expands on the abilities of earlier application-specific macro programming languages such as Word’s WordBASIC.
 VBA was first released in 1993.&nbsp;[†](#w-vba)

 Visual formatting model
 : @@